jeyaprojects/sql_data_analysts_project/README.md

 WHERE new_sales_date = '2022-11-05';
 ```

-2. **Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022:**
+2. **Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022:**
 ```sql
 select *
 from retail_sales